edgeandnode/amp-demo/README.md

 Derived tables use an **incremental/streaming model** - they process new blocks as they arrive.
 This requires all operations to be incrementally updatable.

-**✅ Supported Streaming Operations:**
+**Supported Streaming Operations:**
 These SQL operations can be used to generate derived tables for querying.
 - `WHERE` - Filter rows
 - `JOIN` - Join with dependency tables
 - `UNION ALL` - Combine queries
 - Projections and column transformations

-**❌ Unsupported Streaming Operations:**
+**Unsupported in Derived Table Definitions:**
-Please note: These operations are supported by batch queries
+Note: These operations CAN be used when querying raw or derived tables.
+They just cannot be used in the SQL that defines a derived table.

 - `LIMIT`, `OFFSET` - Cannot limit streaming data
 - `ORDER BY` (global) - Cannot sort unbounded streams